 According to Indiana statute [IC 6-1.1-24-6.4] , the excess overbid funds are "escheated" (irrevocably transferred) to the county after (3) years time.

 Here's how it works.
-Working from the comfort of your home or mobile office you attack the county records, finding large amounts of tax sale overbids or tax sale overages due these delinquent property owners.
+Working from a home or mobile office users scan the county records, finding large amounts of tax sale overbids or tax sale overages due these delinquent property owners.

-Using powerful research tools you locate the individuals entitled to receive these tax sale overbids or tax sale overages.
+Using powerful research tools simplifies the process of locating the individuals entitled to receive these tax sale overbids or tax sale overages.

-Once contact is made you enter into a "special contingency fee agreement" (drawn up by your attorney) with the delinquent property owner who has legal claim to these tax sale overages or tax sale overbids.
+Once contact with the person who is entitled to receive these funds is made the searcher enters into a "special contingency fee agreement" (drawn up by an attorney) with the delinquent property owner who has legal claim to these tax sale overages or tax sale overbids.

-What this means is that you work on a contingency fee basis.
-So, if you are unsuccessful in recovering the tax sale overbids or tax sale overages there is no fee.
+What this means is that the searcher work's on a contingency fee basis.
+So, if unsuccessful in recovering the tax sale overbids or tax sale overages there is no fee.

-Finally, using a "special limited power of attorney" (also drawn up by your attorney) you work with the county, completing all the necessary paperwork needed to transfer, deposit, and disperse the tax sale overbids or tax sale overages according to the terms of the "special agreement".
+Finally, using a "special limited power of attorney" (also drawn up by an attorney) the searcher works with the county, completing all the necessary paperwork needed to transfer, deposit, and disperse the tax sale overbids or tax sale overages according to the terms of the "special agreement".

-Everyone is happy, the delinquent property owner gets the money the county is holding for them (money they most likely never knew existed yet desperately need) and you receive a handsome payment for helping them complete all the necessary paperwork to claim and collect these funds.
+Everyone is happy, the delinquent property owner gets the money the county is holding for them (money they most likely never knew existed yet desperately need) and the searcher receives a handsome payment for helping them complete all the necessary paperwork to claim and collect these funds.

-You're nothing more than a claim processor, working tirelessly to recover the tax sale overbids or tax sale overages due the estranged claimant.
-In exchange, you receive a handsome reward for all of your hard work.
+The searcher is nothing more than a claim processor, working tirelessly to recover the tax sale overbids or tax sale overages due the estranged claimant.
+In exchange, the searcher could receive a handsome reward for their hard work.

-What's exciting is that this is the type of business you can do from the comfort of your home-office, working just a couple hours a week.
-Even better, you can sleep at night knowing you're helping people who've fallen on hard-times get back on their feet.
+What's exciting is that this is the type of business which can be accomplished from the comfort of a home-office, working just a couple hours a week.
+Even better, searchers can sleep at night knowing they're helping people who've fallen on hard-times get back on their feet.

 It is estimated that all across the country there are billions of dollars sitting in the county coffers waiting to be claimed.
 What's more most of the time this money is never claimed and is escheated to the county.

-In an effort to protect this lucrative income stream State legislatures have passed strict laws to put the clamp down on the "tax sale overages and tax sale overbids recovery" business.
+In an effort to regulate tax sale overages State legislatures have passed strict laws with respect to tax sale overages and tax sale overbids.

 Many states have passed laws that put increasingly strict requirements on the process for requesting the funds while other states have passed laws that place a limit on the amount in finder's fee's agents can receive when assisting in the funds recovery business.